 INCREASED COSTS FOR RETRANSMISSION OF DISTANT BROADCAST SIGNALS.
-In its August 28, 1997 report, the CARP recommended that the royalty rate for satellite retransmissions of distant network-affiliated station and distant superstation signals be set at 27 cents per subscriber per month --a substantial increase compared to the previously applicable rates, which ranged from 6 to 17.5 cents.
-The Satellite Broadcasting & Communications Association, of which EchoStar is a member, has requested modifications to the CARP's report.
-However, this request has been opposed, and there can be assurance that it will be granted.
-Several Congressmen have publicly voiced their opposition to the 27 cent royalty rate recommended by CARP; a sub-committee chairman and ranking member have requested that the Librarian of Congress stay the CARP's recommendation for 18 months, but there can be no assurance that such opposition or request will produce favorable results.
+In its August 28, 1997 report, the CARP recommended that the royalty rate for satellite retransmissions of distant network-affiliated station and distant superstation signals be set at 27 cents per subscriber per month -- a substantial increase compared to the previously applicable rates, which ranged from 6 to 17.5 cents.
+The Satellite Broadcasting & Communications Association, of which EchoStar is a member, requested modifications to the CARP's report.